danielperna84/custom_homematic/README.md

   description:
     Interval in seconds between system variable/program scans.
 The minimum value is 5.
     Intervals of less than 15s are not recommended, and put a lot of strain on slow backend systems in particular.
-    Instead, a higher interval with an on-demand call from the `homematicip_local.fetch_system_variables` service is recommended.
+    Instead, a higher interval with an on-demand call from the `homematicip_local.fetch_system_variables` action is recommended.
   type: integer
   default: 30
 enable_system_notifications: